 Financial Performance Goals.
-For all NEOs, 80% of their total annual cash incentive target was tied to the achievement of financial performance goals.
+For all NEOs, 100% of their target annual cash incentive compensation was tied to the achievement of financial performance goals and subject to the discretionary modifier.
 Such goals are reviewed in conjunction with the Company's budget for the upcoming fiscal year.
 When determining the budget, the Board seeks to ensure that it is fair, challenging and forward-looking, without encouraging excessive risk-taking.
-Additionally, when determining the fiscal 2019 budget, the Board considered the Company's results in fiscal 2018, projected growth and the operating environment as projected by industry analysts.
-At its August 2018 meeting, the Compensation Committee or the Board, as appropriate, finalized the financial goals and the target cash incentive compensation relating to such financial goals.
+Additionally, when determining the fiscal 2020 budget, the Board considered the Company's results in fiscal 2019, projected growth and the operating environment as projected by industry analysts.
+At its August 2019 meeting, the Compensation Committee or the Board, as appropriate, finalized the financial goals and the target cash incentive compensation relating to such financial goals.

-Company-wide financial performance goals were based on the percentage achievement of the Company's fiscal 2019: (1) net income after tax, excluding certain items ("NIAT"), and (2) adjusted operating income margin ("OI Margin").
+Company-wide financial performance goals were based on the percentage achievement of the Company's fiscal 2020: (1) Operating Income Dollars ("OI\$)"), (2) Gross Profit Dollars ("GP\$") and (3) Net Working Capital Days ("NWCD").
 These measures were selected to drive profitable growth.